-An overview of congenital heart defects commonly seen among Holt’s waiting children, as well as potential challenges, treatment plans, links to online resources, and stories from Holt families who have adopted children with a heart condition.
+Read about the five most common congenital heart defects among children waiting for adoptive families, as well as potential challenges, treatment plans and stories from Holt families who have adopted children with a heart condition.

 Five Common Congenital Heart Defects